Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.rst

 Hints:

-* On RHEL 7+, one way to install the Python MySQL Connector is via ``pip install pymysql``
+ * See `additional notes for all mysql monitoring plugins <https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-MYSQL.rst>`_
 * Must be running locally on the MySQL/MariaDB server to be able to check the log.
 * Compared to MySQLTuner this check

-    * is able to ignore log lines using simple lowercase string patterns or Python regular expressions
+    * is able to ignore log lines using simple string patterns or Python regular expressions
     * even checks the log if MySQL/MariaDB is down
-    * supports only simple login with username/password (not via SSL/TLS)
-    * does not support a connection via socket

 Fact Sheet